Mistobaan/datasets/docs/add_dataset.md

 Some datasets require additional Python dependencies during data generation.
 For example, the SVHN dataset uses `scipy` to load some data.
-In order to keep the `tensorflow-datasets` package small and allow users to install additional dependencies only as needed, use `tfds.core.lazy_imports`.
+In order to keep the `tensorflow-datasets` package small and allow users to install additional dependencies only as needed, use `tfds.lazy_imports`.

 To use `lazy_imports`: